CLinnSheng/OrderBook/README.md

 Overview
 --------

 The Order Book System is a console-based application that simulates an order book commonly used in financial markets for managing buy and sell orders.
 It allows users to add, modify, and cancel orders while keeping track of the order status and transaction log.
-The system processes different types of orders (e.g., Market, Good Till Cancel, Fill or Kill) and executes trades when possible based on price matching.
+The system processes up to 5 kind of orders(Market, Good For Day, Fill Or Kill, Fill And Kill & Good Till Cancel) and executes trades when possible based on price matching.

 Core Components
 ---------------